DennisSchwartz/mplexviz-ngraph/README.md

  using [ngraph.three](https://github.com/anvaka/ngraph.three).

 ## Getting Started
 This is a visualisation module for multilayer network data.

-It is still very much work in progress so beware of updates  as your code might break.
+#### Beware:
+This project is still under active development and should only be used experimentally for now.
+Expect a more mature version in the next few months.
+If you have suggestions and feature requests, feel free to contact me.

 You can install the module with: `npm install mplexviz-ngraph`